 Get Outside (But Not Too Far)

 I won’t lie.
 There’s still lots of screen time happening in this household, and my infant may have already developed a smartphone obsession.
-But the biggest lessons I’ve learned from this unique situation are to lower your expectations, and to be kind to yourself and your family.
-Try to stay positive by focusing what you can control, instead of what you can’t.
+But the biggest lessons I’ve learned from this unique situation are to lower your expectations and to be kind to yourself and your family.
+Try to stay positive by focusing on what you can control, instead of what you can’t.
 If you’re working from home with kids, some things are bound to fall to the wayside.
 Prioritize what needs to be done to keep your kids healthy and happy, while also prioritizing what needs to get done at work, and worry about the rest later.
 Our laundry may be piling up, but that’s what quarantine weekends are for!
 If you’re doing this parenting thing solo, you have my utmost admiration.
 Stay-at-home parents, you are rock stars for doing this every day.
 As my colleague Jaime Yates wrote recently, we are all in this together, so let’s make the most of it.